-It is to be expected that esoteric teachers will have a muse, and it seems that Lucy Barfield was that muse for C.S.
+It is to be expected that writers will have a muse, and it seems that Lucy Barfield was that muse for C.S.
 Lewis.

 Lucy was an accomplished dancer, musician, composer, artist and poet.
 She had a special vitality which inspired both her father and godfather (Barfield and Lewis respectively).

-Tragically the year Lewis died was the year Lucy’s illness began; aged just 28, Lucy’s fate was to suffer multiple sclerosis for 40 years.
+Tragically the year Lewis died was the year Lucy’s illness began: in 1963, aged just 28, Lucy’s fate was to suffer multiple sclerosis for 40 years.
 The disease robbed her of all physical capacity and confined her to a hospital bed.

 Lucy never lost her will for life nor her spiritual strength, and she far exceeded all the medical prognoses for her debilitating condition.
 To the end Lucy was a beacon of light, a lit lamp-post in a wintery land.